Nullarbor Links: Course

-Playing the course
+Play

 The course can be played in either direction.
 A score card can be purchased in Ceduna or Kalgoorlie for A$70 (as of December 2023), plus an $8 maintenance fee.
 Players can either provide their own clubs, or hire them at each hole for a fee.
 To preserve the nature of the Nullarbor, players are required to tee their balls up on the course's fairways and are discouraged from driving vehicles on the fairways.
 On presenting the completed card they can claim a Nullarbor Links Certificate for playing "the World’s Longest Golf course".

-Tournaments hosted
+Tournaments

 The course is the host of the Chasing the Sun golf tournament, which was inaugurated in 2009.
 The tournament has been held every September since its inception, other than in 2020 and 2021, when it was suspended due to the COVID-19 pandemic.
 The 2025 tournament was played during 1–10 May, with the 2026 tournament planned to start on 14 May.